w3c/webidl2.js/README.md

 * `type`: Always "enum".
 * `name`: The enum's name.
-* `values`: An array of values, which may include a field `separator` for proceding commas.
+* `values`: An array of values.
 The type of value is "enum-value".
-* `trivia`: A trivia object.
 * `extAttrs`: An [extended attributes](#extended-attributes) container.

 ### Typedef